remysedlak/Reflexa/README.md

 # Reflexa - App Development Journey

+## Live Demo
+You can view the live version of the app here: [Reflexa Live Demo](https://remysedlak.github.io/Reflexa/)

 ## Project Overview

 During the 2024 Winter break, I spent time researching the current app development market and exploring different technology stacks.
 After evaluating several options, I decided to start with a simple Django backend paired with React for the frontend.